 A gift to Harvard of appreciated stock held for more than one year may provide you with significant benefits, including:

 - An income tax deduction for the fair market value of stock (top federal rate 39.6%)

 - The elimination of capital gains taxes due if the stock were sold instead (top federal rate 23.8%)

-We are pleased to announce that the ninth edition of The Harvard Manual on Tax Aspects of Charitable Giving, written by Carolyn Osteen and Martin Hall of Ropes & Gray, LLP is available.
+The ninth edition of The Harvard Manual on Tax Aspects of Charitable Giving, written by Carolyn Osteen and Martin Hall of Ropes & Gray, LLP is available.
 Order your copy today.